lexedata/lexedata/docs/tour.rst

 ------------------------

 There are a few identical forms in different concepts.
-Because we have connected our concepts to Concepticon, and therefore we have access to their CLICS³ network, the homophones report can tell us whether two concepts are connected and thus likely polysemies of a single word::
+Because we have connected our concepts to Concepticon, and therefore we have access to the CLICS³ network, the homophones report can tell us whether two concepts are connected and thus likely polysemies of a single word::